How To Recover After Divorce

 As you continue working on these tasks, you’ll discover that they’ll gradually become easier and that you aren’t wrestling with as much worry as you were.
 Once you start putting the worry about how horrible your divorce is/was behind you the more quickly you’ll rise from the blows divorce dealt you and embrace the new life that’s ahead of you because you’ve discovered how to recover after divorce.

-I’m Dr. Karen Finn, a divorce coach and advisor helping people just like you who want support in dealing with the pain divorce and creating a post-divorce life you’re happy with.
+I’m Dr. Karen Finn, a divorce and personal life coach helping people just like you who want support in dealing with the pain of divorce and creating a post-divorce life you’re happy with.
 You can join my newsletter list for free weekly advice.
 And, if you’re ready, you can take the first step toward working with me as your personal coach by scheduling a private consultation.

 Looking for more ideas about how to thrive after divorce?
 You’ll find what you’re looking for in Healing After Divorce.